Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The trustees of defined contribution pension schemes such as this Scheme must produce an annual report, signed by their Chair (the Chair’s Statement).
 This is that statement and summarises matters relating to investment, administration and charges for the Scheme that impact on the members and their benefits.

 This Scheme operates under a Trust Deed and Rules.
 The latest version of these were signed on 5th December 2018.
 The Trustee operates the Scheme in accordance with the Rules and the Statutory Regulations that are in force from time to time.
+The Trustee of the Scheme is Winterbourne Trustee Services Limited.

 The Trustee retains the services of an independent financial adviser from whom they receive advice on both the structure of the investment offering to members of the Scheme and additionally the detail of the individual investment funds offered and the underlying investment managers used by the Trustee.
 The Trustee has an advice contract in place with Professional Pensions and Investments Ltd. They are a Chartered firm and are regulated and authorised by the Financial Conduct Authority.

 The Trustee also has a contract for administration and consultancy services with Winterbourne Trustee Services Ltd (WTS) which provides the Trustee with specialist pension administration services and Consultancy Advice on the legislation and regulation around Trust based Defined Contribution Pension Schemes in the UK.
-The Trustee considers that each of these retained service providers are persons of appropriate knowledge and experience to assist the Trustee directors in discharging their responsibilities under the Trust for the benefit of the membership.
+The Trustee considers that each of these retained service providers are persons of appropriate knowledge and experience to assist the Trustee in discharging their responsibilities under the Trust for the benefit of the membership.

-The Scheme year end is 31st December 2022 and there is a statutory requirement to include an Annual Governance Statement within the Report and Accounts: The Chair’s Statement.
+The Scheme year end is 31st December 2023 and there is a statutory requirement to include an Annual Governance Statement within the Report and Accounts: The Chair’s Statement.

 This is such a statement and as the Chair’s annual governance statement it has been prepared in accordance with the regulation 23 of the Occupational Pension Schemes Regulations 1996.
+In preparing this statement and the information contained herein the Trustee and their adviser have taken account of the appropriate statutory guidance.

 Investment Arrangements